astronozem/Casimir-Superfluid-Vacuum/README.md

 A de Sitter superfluid resolves this.
 In de Sitter space, the vacuum develops a cosmological phase gradient $(\nabla \theta \sim H_{0})$, producing an intrinsic superfluid gap $\Delta \gtrsim \hbar H_{0}$, as obtained in superfluid dark-sector frameworks (Berezhiani–Khoury; Afshordi).

-This imposes the only available IR scale: the de Sitter acceleration
+This imposes the only available IR scale: the de Sitter acceleration (Eq.
+1)
 $g_{\mathrm{dS}} \equiv \frac{c H_{0}}{2\pi} \approx 10^{-10} \, \mathrm{m\, s^{-2}}$.
 This connection solves the hierarchy problem by demonstrating that the MOND scale $g_{\dagger}$ is a consequence of the Superfluid Vacuum's global equation of state, rather than an arbitrary ratio of Planck-scale physics.
 Thus, the transition scale obeys $g_{\dagger} \approx g_{\mathrm{dS}}$ up to order-unity uncertainties.
 The apparent $10^{30}$ hierarchy disappears because the Boltzmann factor depends on $\sqrt{\frac{g_{\mathrm{bar}}}{g_{\mathrm{dS}}}}$, not $\sqrt{\frac{g_{\mathrm{bar}}}{g_{\mathrm{Pl}}}}$.

 * Berezhiani & Khoury (2016) — dark-matter superfluid framework.